dilualphonso/dilusha-alponso-childcareConnect-api/README.md

 - Implement search input field on the daycare profile listing page
 - Update frontend to display search results

+ ## Sprint 3
+  - Allow users to add reviews and ratings for daycare centers.
+  -
 ## Nice-to-haves

-#### Reviews for Daycares:
-- Allow users to add reviews and ratings for daycare centers.
-- Display average ratings and individual reviews on daycare detail pages.
-- Provide a form for users to submit reviews with ratings and comments.

 #### Google Maps Integration:
 - Implement Google Maps integration for displaying daycare locations.
 - Show daycare locations on a map in the search results and detail view.